beilak/IntelligentTradingStrategies/docs/en/04-data-hub.md

 Data Hub solves three groups of tasks:

 - gives the modeler a visual interface for data exploration;
-- provides backend API for Strategy Lab and GA Lab;
+- provides backend API for Strategy Lab, GA Lab, and Execution;
 - isolates external source integrations from strategy logic.

 ## Main Files